 With respect to distributed RDF stores, in line with an increased demand for managing RDF graphs at very large scale, proposals began to emerge around 2007 regarding effective ways to store, index and query RDF over a cluster of machines.\footnote{We highlight that decentralized proposals for managing RDF graphs existed before this, including federated systems, P2P systems, etc., but are not considered in-scope here.} Initial proposals were based on existing native stores, which were extended with triple/quad-based partitioning and distributed join processing techniques to exploit a cluster of machines.
 A second trend began to leverage the maturation and popularity of ``Big Data'' platforms, including distributed processing frameworks like Hadoop and later Spark, and distributed NoSQL stores like Cassandra, HBase, MongoDB, etc., in order to build distributed RDF stores.
 During this time, graph-based and later query-based partitioning methods began to emerge.
-Like in the local case -- and following a more general trend in Big Data towards exploiting the main memory of machines, including Spark, Trinity, etc. -- more and more in-memory distributed RDF stores began to emerge.
+Like in the local case, more and more in-memory distributed RDF stores began to emerge.
 Another trend was to explore the use of distributed graph processing frameworks -- that offer a vertex-based computation and messaging paradigm -- for evaluating queries over RDF.
 A very recent trend is towards using both CPUs and GPUs in a distributed environment in order to enable hardware acceleration on multiple machines.

 While proposed solutions have clearly been maturing down through the years, and much attention has been given to evaluating basic graph patterns over RDF, some aspects of SPARQL query processing have not gained much attention.
 Most stores surveyed manage triples rather than quads, meaning that named graphs are often overlooked.
 A key feature of SPARQL -- and of graph query languages in general -- is the ability to query paths of arbitrary length, where optimizing property paths in SPARQL has not received much attention, particularly in the distributed setting.
 Many works also focus on a WORM (write once, read many) scenario, with relatively little attention paid (with some exceptions) to managing dynamic RDF graphs.